 Their Mission: Standing together to support women’s mental health through pioneering support services for under-served women and campaigning together for social justice.

 Wish was founded in 1987 and is still going strong to this day!
 It was set up by a group of women with experience in the criminal justice and mental healthcare systems who joined forces with a view to making a change for women’s voices to be heard.
 This amazing group of women intimately understood just how poorly these systems dealt with women’s experiences and how traumatising that could be.
 They are a user-led charity with lots of experience putting its members first and giving them the opportunity to change their lives and be a part of the decision-making process within the charity

 Their Mission: To provide all the correct information and support to women that are going through menopause.

 Menopause Matters helps women going through the different stages of menopause.
-They provide information on what might happen leading up to the menopause so you can spot the symptoms, and give tips and advice for during and after the menopause too.
-It’s an award-winning independent website that can give you up to date and accurate information about what treatments are available and can help you to understand the consequences and symptoms of menopause and how to deal with them.
+They provide information on what might happen leading up to menopause so you can spot the symptoms, and give tips and advice for during and after menopause too.
+It’s an award-winning independent website that can give you up-to-date and accurate information about what treatments are available and can help you to understand the consequences and symptoms of menopause and how to deal with them.

 Their Mission: Unlocking the door to employment for women experiencing multiple disadvantages.

 Gifted Women works with women who lack opportunities due to a number of different reasons.
 Many of the people they help have a complex history of trauma and are caught up in a cycle of addiction, homelessness and crime, which often leads to poor mental health.
 A key part of their programme is the contacts that they work with, they have a whole host of employers available which gives women the opportunity to gain work experience places, putting their learning from the programme into practice.
 It’s run by skilled and passionate volunteers who give one-to-one support through this amazing 6 month programme and beyond!